Chandos Brudenell-Bruce, 6th Marquess of Ailesbury

 George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury, (21 May 1873 – 4 August 1961), styled Earl of Cardigan between 1894 and 1911, was a British peer and an officer of the auxiliary forces.
-According to his hand-written memoirs, he went by the name Chandos.
+He went by the name Chandos throughout his life - he signed this name to childhood letters, and family correspondence refers to him so.
+His hand-written memoirs, which are held at the Wiltshire and Swindon History Centre, supply many details about his life.